 It is important to have a good email sequence setup once someone joins your scheduled webinar.
 Have a confirmation email that will create an event in their Google Calander.
 Make sure to have follow-up emails sent right before the event to remind people to set their schedules.

 Create an "Event" on Facebook for the webinar as well and keep the group updated and ask questions.

 Your hair care webinar should be well planned with great visuals.

 There are plenty of educational webinar topics you could include in your hair extension marketing plan.
 Don't give up if your first webinar is not a home run.
 Like anything in business, it will take the time to perfect your skills.

 Printing Postcards are inexpensive and easy to design.
 Keeping a stack in your car at all times could be a great non-digital addition to your hair extension marketing program.

-Look for opportunities at local stores, events or bulletin boards in grocery stores.
+Look for opportunities at local stores, events, or bulletin boards in grocery stores.
 You might consider putting a unique coupon code on the postcard that will allow you to track the sales generated from your guerilla marketing plan.

-Have you walked by someone wearing weave?
+Have you walked by someone wearing a weave?
 Make sure to slide them a postcard.
 It might take a little getting out of your comfort zone to approach random people, but it is an excellent way to make an impression.
 Just let the person know you had an online or local hair business and excited to get the word out.
 Most people will appreciate the dedication to your hair brand.

 28: Be a Guest Speak on a Podcast